kevintruong/til/Synchronization,-Part-1:-Mutex-Locks.md

 ```

 ## `So pthread_mutex_lock` stops the other threads when they read the same variable?
-No.A mutex is not that smart - it works with code(threads) not data.
+No. A mutex is not that smart - it works with code (threads), not data.
 Only when another thread calls `lock` on a locked mutex will the second thread need to wait until the mutex is unlocked.

 ## Can I create mutex before fork-ing?